-The Authority does not have a policy on re-engagement.
+The Authority does not re-engage employees.
 Former employees are entitled to apply for posts in accordance with a competitive process and, if employed, usual rules on pension arrangements (should the individual be in receipt of one) apply.

 Occasionally, due to the specialist nature of the Fire Service, specialists or experts may be called in under a contract for consultancy services.